 Prevents Scurvy

-Squash contains vitamin C, which prevents scurvy, a lethal illness that presents itself with a rough coat, fatigue, loss of appetite, bleedings, peculiar releases, and diarrhea.
+Squash contains vitamin C, which helps prevent scurvy.
+Scurvy shows up as a rough coat, fatigue, loss of appetite, bleeding, and diarrhea.

-However, the amount of vitamin C in squash is not high enough for your piggy’s daily needs.
+However, the vitamin C in squash isn’t high enough for your piggy’s daily needs on its own.

 Maintains Health

-Squash contains vitamin K, iron, and copper which guarantee healthy blood.
-It helps build immunity and thereby helps reduces the risk of anemia.
+Squash contains vitamin K, iron, and copper, which support healthy blood.
+It helps build immunity and reduces the risk of anemia.

 Healthy Digestion